Electromagnetic pulse: Types

-Lightning
+Lightning electromagnetic pulse (LEMP)

 Lightning is unusual in that it typically has a preliminary "leader" discharge of low energy building up to the main pulse, which in turn may be followed at intervals by several smaller bursts.

 Electrostatic discharge (ESD)

 ESD events are characterized by high voltages of many kV, but small currents sometimes cause visible sparks.
 ESD is treated as a small, localized phenomenon, although technically a lightning flash is a very large ESD event.
 ESD can also be man-made, as in the shock received from a Van de Graaff generator.

 An ESD event can damage electronic circuitry by injecting a high-voltage pulse, besides giving people an unpleasant shock.
 Such an ESD event can also create sparks, which may in turn ignite fires or fuel-vapour explosions.
 For this reason, before refueling an aircraft or exposing any fuel vapor to the air, the fuel nozzle is first connected to the aircraft to safely discharge any static.